Almond Flour Chocolate Chip Cookies

 Ingredients

-• ¾ cup butter, For dairy-free use Smart Balance
+• ¾ cup unsalted butter, use Smart Balance butter for dairy free

 • ¼ cup granulated sugar